PrestaShopCorp/docs.cloud.prestashop.com/docs/src/13-UI-Kit/switch/README.md

 ### Basic Use

-For any alert component that you use, replace the structure above with the following structure:
+For any switch component that you use, replace the structure above with the following structure:

 ```html
 <div class="puik-switch__group">